drrobotk/drrobotk.github.io/cv.md

 -   Continued member of the [Data Science and High-performance computing](https://gss.civilservice.gov.uk/guidance/methodology/information-on-specific-methods/#data-science-and-high-performance-computing) (DaSH) expert group and the [Index Numbers Expert Group](https://gss.civilservice.gov.uk/guidance/methodology/information-on-specific-methods/#index-numbers) (INEG).
 -   Joined the Data Access Platform Capability And Training Support (DAPCATS) mentoring scheme to help other data scientists and analysts with their work and projects.
 -   Delivered presentation titled *Spark application debugging, tuning and optimization* as part of the [*Spark at the ONS*](https://best-practice-and-impact.github.io/ons-spark/intro.html) event to the ONS, hosted by DAPCATS.
--   Granted the Recognition Award for outstanding collaboration and contribution to the ONS in August 2022.
+-   Gained the Recognition Award for outstanding collaboration and contribution to the ONS in August and December 2022.
--   Provided help and support to allow the capital stocks statistical production to be accessible for transparancy and reproducibility.
+-   Provided help and support to allow the capital stocks statistical production to be accessible for transparancy and reproducibility, and helped out developers by sharing my knowledge and troubleshooting systems on GCP.
+-   Founding member of the ONS Data Science Network, a cross-department group that promotes data science across the ONS.

 ### **Freelance Mathematics, Statistics and Computing Tutor** - [Witherow Brooke](https://www.witherowbrooke.co.uk/)